-- 1) Ensure that all Committee Members understand the Regulator requirements. - 2) To carry out the annual reviews of committee members' skills and contributions, and implement an updated committee training plan. - 3) To continue to develop our approach to succession planning. - 4) To monitor the approved business plan for BRO. - 5) To review the role and responsibilities of BHA sub committees. - 6) To work with a local group to help establish a youth committee for BHA.
+- 1) Ensure that all Committee Members understand the Regulator requirements. - 2) To carry out the annual reviews of committee members' skills and contributions and implement an updated committee training plan. - 3) To continue to develop our approach to succession planning. - 4) To monitor the approved business plan for BRO. - 5) To review the role and responsibilities of BHA sub committees.